alexkehayias/chocolatier/README.md

 Organization:

-1. Scene - collection of system functions called by the game loop (main menu, random encounter, world map, etc)
+1. Scene - collection of system labels to be looked up and called by the game loop (main menu, random encounter, world map, etc)
-2. System - functions that operates on a component and returns updated game state.
+2. System - functions that operates on a component (or not) and returns updated game state.
 Examples: input, rendering, collision detection
 3. Components - hold state and component functions relating to a certain aspect.
-Polymorphism can be used to dispatch on entity IDs (or however else you want) for finer control.
+Polymorphism can be used to dispatch on entity IDs (or however else you want) for finer control using multimethods.
 Examples: moveable, user controllable, collidable, destructable
 4. Entities - unique IDs that have a list of components to they participate in.
 Examples: `{:player1 [:controllable :moveable :destructable]}`

 ### Example